MealCraft/PSPDFKit/hiring_manager_msg.md

 [Imgur](https://imgur.com/VL0bUgC)

-I have used this to help me debug routing on kubernetes and all pods/services are up before *ssh*-ing to the server.
+This helps ensure all pods and services are routed correctly before accessing the server.

 ### Logging
-It is very useful to go into a pod and
+Logs are essential for debugging, monitoring requests, and tracking events in the application lifecycle.

 ```console
 kimjunte@gpd:~$ k get pods